Darth Maul: Darth Maul: Shadow Hunter

 Pavan attempts to do business with a Hutt crime lord in one of the lower levels in Coruscant, but Maul arrives and kills the Hutt.
 Pavan escapes into the caverns where they meet Darsha and her master.
 The Jedi begin escorting Pavan and his droid to the temple but Maul soon attacks them.
 Darsha's master is slain while attempting to buy time for the others.
 Pavan and Darsha escape various dangers of Coruscant's subterranean levels before finding themselves in another battle.
 Darsha, realizing that she cannot defeat Maul, draws out their duel long enough for Pavan's droid to repair a carbonite-freezing unit and seal Pavan and the droid inside it.
 Darsha plunges her lightsaber into a pile of volatile gas canisters, killing her and causing an explosion that Maul barely escapes.
 Upon surveying the scene, Maul feels no trace of Pavan in the Force, not realizing that the carbonite hibernation has made his lifeforce undetectable.

 An automatic timer frees Pavan from hibernation and he goes after Maul on his own.
 Pavan follows Maul to a Republic space station and sneaks up on Maul, stunning him momentarily before he awakens, severs Pavan's right hand, and pursues him through the station's service tubes.

 Pavan barely makes it into a public area where Maul cannot follow, and unwittingly gives the holocron to Senator Palpatine of Naboo, not realizing that Palpatine is Maul's Sith Master.
 After recovering, Pavan starts to leave his quarters, only to be confronted by Maul, who kills him as a worthy opponent.

 Darth Maul: Saboteur

-Darth Maul: Saboteur is a short story by James Luceno.
+Darth Maul: Saboteur is a novella by James Luceno.
 It was released in ebook form, with a length equivalent to about 55 printed pages, on February 1, 2001.
 It was also published in the back of the paperback edition of Michael Reaves' Darth Maul: Shadow Hunter.

 The story is about Maul and takes place roughly a year before The Phantom Menace.
 It recounts Maul's first solo mission as "Darth Maul" and attempt to destroy two mining companies so the Trade Federation can take them over.